nlpsoc/STEL/readme.md

 Thank you for your interest in STEL!
+This is the code going with the EMNLP 2021 main conference paper [Does It Capture STEL?
+A Modular, Similarity-based Linguistic Style Evaluation Framework](https://arxiv.org/pdf/2109.04817.pdf).

 # Quickstart